AlfredoZermini/PointNet/README.md

 # PointNet
-My own (slightly simplified) implementation PointNet architecture, used for 3D classification and segmentation.
+My own (slightly simplified) implementation of the PointNet architecture, used for 3D classification and segmentation.

 The PointNet architecture has been studied in the following paper: https://arxiv.org/pdf/1612.00593.pdf